RISE Fund: Racialized and Indigenous Supports for Equity

 Categories and grant amounts

-The RISE Fund has an annual budget of $150,000, divided into two intake periods of $75,000 each.
+The RISE Fund has an annual budget of $150,000, with one intake period.
 Funding is awarded within the following maximums and minimums:

 • maximum annual grant amount for groups/organizations: $10,000